 The 2008 financial crisis diverted Paulson's attention back to the United States.
 In February, he helped launch the Bush economic stimulus plan.
 The Treasury Department sent $120 billion in tax rebate checks to spur spending and growth.

 On July 13, he announced a rescue plan for Fannie Mae and Freddie Mac, which included temporary lending authority and a proposal for regulatory reform.
-The two agencies held or guaranteed more than half of the $12 trillion of the nation's mortgages.
+The two agencies held or guaranteed about half of the $12 trillion of the nation's mortgages.
 Wall Street's fears that these loans would default caused Fannie's and Freddie's shares to tumble.
 This made it more difficult for the semi-private companies to raise capital themselves.

 Paulson reassured talk show listeners that the banking system was solid, even though other banks might fail like IndyMac.
 In the last week of July, Congress passed and President Bush signed a bill that granted the Treasury Department authority to guarantee as much as $25 billion in loans held by Fannie Mae and Freddie Mac.
 It also allowed $300 billion in FHA loan guarantees, $15 billion in housing tax breaks, and $3.9 billion in housing grants.